 ‘Disengaged’ people are defined as ‘those who do not use our services’.
 Finn described three projects that faced the potential challenges of co-producing:

 The Somali Heritage Project, which aimed to create a display highlighting Somali identity in Bristol, faced cultural, language and literacy barriers and multi-communities.
 The project overcame the barriers through a new way of working with creatives from the Somali community - a photographer and an artist – and paying them for their services.
 The project provided training to community Somali volunteers to record and collect fantastic oral recordings.

-The Knowle West project, based in a white working class community aimed, to create a display to celebrate the buildings and places that locals felt most connected to in their neighbourhood (and viewed them with pride).
+The Knowle West project, based in a white working class community aimed, to create a display to celebrate the buildings and places that locals felt most connected to and were proud of in their neighbourhood.
 Many of the public buildings had been closed in Knowle West.
-The project faced barriers about who to connect with, what people were proud of and attitudes that the museum was ‘not for us’ and partners not knowing the community
+The project faced barriers about who to connect with, that some people were not proud of the area and attitudes that the museum was ‘not for us’ and partners not knowing the community

 A St Paul’s Carnival planned to create a display was about the 50th anniversary of the carnival by recording its unsung heroes.
 Originally celebrating multiculturalism, the event has gained more Afro-Caribbean focus over the last four decades.
 The display was planned during the 3rd year of cancellation of the Carnival by Bristol City Council.
 The project faced a lack of trust on both sides, difficulty in finding unsung heroes, and attitudes, of some, that the museum was ‘not for us’ and was viewed as ‘the enemy’.

 Here are the key learning points I took away from Finn’s workshop:

 • Co-producing can be seen as culturally exploitative and using personal, sensitive stories at people’s expense and ‘taking away our heritage’